Shwachman-Diamond SyndromeSymptoms, Doctors, Treatments, Advances & More

 Policlinico GB Rossi

-Simone Cesaro practices in Verona, Italy.
+Simone Cesaro practices practicing medicine in Verona, Italy.
 Ms. Cesaro is rated as an Elite expert by MediFind in the treatment of Shwachman-Diamond Syndrome.
-Her top areas of expertise are Shwachman-Diamond Syndrome, Infantile Neutropenia, Hemophagocytic Lymphohistiocytosis, Bone Marrow Transplant, and Bone Graft.
+She is also highly rated in 35 other conditions, according to our data.
+Her clinical expertise encompasses Infantile Neutropenia, Shwachman-Diamond Syndrome, Hemophagocytic Lymphohistiocytosis, Bone Marrow Transplant, and Bone Graft.

-Kasiani Myers is a Pediatric Hematologist Oncology provider in Cincinnati, Ohio.
+Kasiani Myers is a Hematologist and an Oncologist practicing medicine in Cincinnati, Ohio.
 Dr. Myers is rated as an Elite provider by MediFind in the treatment of Shwachman-Diamond Syndrome.
-Her top areas of expertise are Shwachman-Diamond Syndrome, Congenital Aplastic Anemia, Fanconi Anemia, Aplastic Anemia, and Bone Marrow Transplant.
+She is also highly rated in 22 other conditions, according to our data.
+Her clinical expertise encompasses Shwachman-Diamond Syndrome, Congenital Aplastic Anemia, Fanconi Anemia, Aplastic Anemia, and Bone Marrow Transplant.

 Background: A prospective cohort of Inherited Bone Marrow Failure Syndrome (IBMFS) will provide new information regarding cancer rates and types in these disorders.
 Pathogenic variant(s) in IBMFS genes are relevant to carcinogenesis in sporadic cancers.
 Patients with IBMFS who develop cancer differ in their genetic and/or environmental features from patients with IBMFS who do not develop cancer.
 These cancer-...